dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 ## Example

 The following code snippet demonstrates a multistage build with the Go SDK.
-Below the snippet, we'll break down exactly what's happening

 ```go file=../snippets/multistage-build/main.go